newmatik/grbltest/README.md

 ﻿# grbltest

-**grbltest** is a console-based application developed in C# using .NET 8.0.
-This project communicates with GRBL firmware over a serial connection to control CNC machines.
-The application supports jogging, homing, resetting alarms, and querying GRBL status using keyboard input.
+**grbltest** is a .NET console application developed in C# that communicates with GRBL firmware via a serial connection to control CNC machines.
+It supports jogging, homing, resetting alarms, and querying GRBL status through keyboard inputs.

 **Note**: This is a work-in-progress project and is not production-ready.